Are you thinking of travelling alone to Italy? Here’s why you should do it and six of the best solo travel destinations in Italy.

 For coffee snobs, amongst which I include myself, Italy’s bars serve the best coffee on the planet.

 And don’t get me started on the gelato.
+In my book, this is one of the very best Italian things.

 Here are five reasons why I think that Italy is a great choice for those who are travelling alone in Europe, including first-time solo travellers.
+And I’m not alone; the results of solo travel studies tell us that Italy is one of the top countries for those travelling alone for the first time.

 Italy has been a major travel destination for centuries, reaching a peak with the Grand Tour of the 17th and 18th Centuries.
 Consequently, when it comes to tourist infrastructure, it has had many years to get its house in order.